lambdaclass/afk_gacha_game/README.md

 The code is licensed under the Apache 2 license, while the music and graphics are licensed under a CC attribution and share-alike license.

-Find our open source 3D models, concept art, music, lore and more in our [Curse of Myrra Open Game Assets](https://github.com/lambdaclass/curse_of_myrra_assets) repository.
+Find our open source 3D models, concept art, music, lore and more in our [Curse of Mirra Open Game Assets](https://github.com/lambdaclass/curse_of_mirra_assets) repository.

 ## Requirements